senkrad76/Anidea-for-SmartThings/info/ocfDeviceType.md

+List last updated: 5th July 2020.

-This is a list of the device types available when creating a Device Profile in the Developer Workspace, as of 5th July 2010, and the corresponding ocfDeviceType.
+The Developer Workspace offers a choice of device types when creating Device Profiles.
+Those writing Groovy DTHs might be interested in the ocfDeviceType associated with each.

 Device Type|ocfDeviceType
 :---|:---